indieweb/wordpress-micropub/readme.md

 Deprecated Extensions still Supported:

 * [Last Media Uploaded](https://github.com/indieweb/micropub-extensions/issues/10) - Supports querying for the last image uploaded ...set to within the last hour.
-This was superseded by supporting `q=source&limit=1` on the media endpoint.
+This was superseded by supporting `q=source&limit

+### 1` on the media endpoint.

 Extensions Supported by Other Plugins: